-Interleukin-15 Armored Glypican-3-Specific Chimeric Antigen Receptor Expressing Autologous T Cells As Immunotherapy For Patients With Hepatocellular Carcinoma (Catch) (H-49796)
+Interleukin-15 Armored Glypican-3-specific Chimeric Antigen Receptor Expressing Autologous T Cells as Immunotherapy for Patients With Solid Tumors (H-49796)

 Patients may be considered if the cancer has come back, has not gone away after standard treatment or the patient cannot receive standard treatment.
 This research study uses special immune system cells called CATCH T cells, a new experimental treatment.

 The body has different ways of fighting infection and disease.
 No single way seems perfect for fighting cancers.
 This research study combines two different ways of fighting cancer: antibodies and T cells.
 Antibodies are types of proteins that protect the body from infectious diseases and possibly cancer.
 T cells, also called T lymphocytes, are special infection-fighting blood cells that can kill other cells, including cells infected with viruses and tumor cells.
 Both antibodies and T cells have been used to treat patients with cancers.
 They have shown promise, but have not been strong enough to cure most patients.